Seasonal Affective Disorder in dogs

 Pet First Aid: Choking Dog

-Our top tip: Before we kick things off, we always recommend calling your vet if you can’t safely remove an object from your dog’s throat within a few minutes.
+Our top tip: Before we kick things off, we always recommend calling your vet as soon as possible if you can’t safely remove an object from your dog’s throat.
 That means if your dog is choking right now, don’t waste precious time reading this guide, and get on the phone!

 The signs your dog is choking